apneadiving/waterfall/README.md

 Generally you basically go on, unless something wrong happens.
 Whenever this happens you have to halt the flow and send feedback to the user.

 When conditions stack up, readability decreases.

-One way to solve it is to create abstractions (service objects or the like).
+One way to solve it is to create abstractions to wrap your business logic (service objects or the like).
 There some questions arise:
 * what should a good service return?
 * how to handle errors?
 * how to call a service within a service?